yczeng/hackernews-newsfeed/README.md

-# Convert Facebook newsfeed to Hacker News!
+# hackernews-newsfeed
-Are you sick of your ad-ridden Facebook newsfeed or wasting your time on click-bait?
+Are you sick of your ad-ridden Facebook newsfeed or wasting time on click-bait?
+Convert Facebook newsfeed to Hacker News!

 hackernews-newsfeed converts your Facebook newsfeed into Hacker News!
 So that you can waste time on click-bait AND feel good about yourself!